flyingturtle543/vscode_jumptrace/README_en.md

     "jumptrace.highlightBackgroundColor": "rgba(131, 247, 95, 0.3)",

     // Regular expression used to match debug output paths and line numbers
+    // The plugin will remove all null characters (\u0000) from the file content before matching,
+    // so your regular expression does not need to account for these hidden characters.
     // Customize this if your debug output format is specific.
     "jumptrace.pathRegex": "^([A-Za-z]:[\\\\/].*?):(\\d+)$",